 This tutorial video if for any road cyclists looking to work on their climbing technique.

-Climbing is always tough but you'll be able to master the correct technique without video!
+Climbing is always tough but you'll be able to master the correct technique with our video!

 KAST "Paradize" Published by Alter K

 In this video you will learn how to climb.
 The three key things to remember are: the position, the breathing, the pace and the nutrition.